cognitect/transit-format/README.md

 ### TaggedValues

-It is possible that transit encoded data will contain a semantic type that a processing application does not have a decoder for.
+It is possible that Transit encoded data will contain a semantic type that a processing application does not have a decoder for.
 In that case, the encoded value cannot be decoded and is returned as an instance of a special TaggedValue type with two properties, a tag and a value (details vary by programming language).
 TaggedValues can be inspected by application code if required.
-If a TaggedValue instance is written with transit, the tag and value are used for the encoded form. ensuring that TaggedValues roundtrip correctly.
+If a TaggedValue instance is written with Transit, the tag and value are used for the encoded form. ensuring that TaggedValues roundtrip correctly.

 ### Write Flow

-The diagram below describes the transit encoding process.
+The diagram below describes the Transit encoding process.

 ![Transit Write Flow](img/TransitWriteFlow.png)

 ### Read Flow

-The diagram below describes the transit decoding process.
+The diagram below describes the Transit decoding process.

 ![Transit Read Flow](img/TransitReadFlow.png)

 ### MIME Types

-The MIME type for transit format data depends on the encoding scheme:
+The MIME type for Transit format data depends on the encoding scheme:

 | Encoding | MIME type |
 |:---------|:----------|